MooncakeGt/Documentation/project-part-2/SRS.md

 | User Support and Dispute Management |     F18    | Should | Important for admin to solve user problems but app can run without it. |
 | System Policy and Permission Management |     F19    | Must | Important for admin control over user roles and system security. |
 | Alert notification and maintenance issues |     F20    | Could | Improves admin awareness but not essential at launch. |

+# 4.Verification Approach & Criteria

+This section outlines the strategies and benchmarks used to verify that the Campus Ride sharing platform with Parking System Integration meets its intended requirements.
+Each verification phase is designed to validate system behavior, performance, usability, and compliance under real-world and stress conditions.
+The goal is to ensure the platform is robust, secure, user friendly, and aligned with MMU’s operational and regulatory standards.

 ## 4.1Verification Approach: